sysdiglabs/promcat-resources/resources/nginx-ingress/INSTALL.md

 ```

 # Sysdig Agent configuration
-For the Sysdig Agent to discover and scrape it automatically, enable the promscrape option in the agent configuration.
-You will get an example of the sysdig agent in the section below
+For the Sysdig Agent to discover and scrape the ngnix ingress controller automatically, enable the `use_promscrape` option in the agent configuration.

 ```yaml
   dragent.yaml: |-